S-Gol/S-Gol.github.io/PolySphere.md

 ![Truncation Steps ](/Images/PolyGrid/TruncSteps.svg)

-Note that the vertices are not necessarily ordered this way - they can be any arbitrary value.
+#### Truncation step 1

+This step is easy enough - just take the centroid or average of all three points of a triangle, and store them to an array somewhere indexed by the triangle's index

+#### Truncation step 2

 Step 2 is the important part here, and the core of this technique.
 When we store edges/tris in the dictionary, they are hashed according to the two vertices that designate the ends.
 This hash needs to be created such that it can be inverted to get the other triangle that shares it.
 In my case, the hash is calculated as below.

 ```
 public static long dirSpecHashCode(int a, int b)